Graham-Cat/Log-Tower-Generator/walkthrough/04_closed_forms.md

 That's it. [^1]

 [^1]: That was quick.
-Anyone looking for a primer (or refresher) on the use of integrating factors in solving first-order ODEs will find that openstax offers a thorough, digestible review here: https://openstax.org/books/calculus-volume-2/pages/4-5-first-order-linear-equations .
+Anyone looking for a primer (or refresher) on the use of integrating factors in solving first-order ODEs will find that openstax offers a thorough, digestible review [here](https://openstax.org/books/calculus-volume-2/pages/4-5-first-order-linear-equations).

 ### Solving for $\overline{\gamma}_n$ and $\Gamma_n$